IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    For example, companies may restrict (or grant) employees access to specific internal or external resources during work hours, while another policy is adopted during off-hours and weekends.
-A network administrator may also require to enforce traffic shaping ({{Section 2.3.3.3 of ?RFC2475}}) and policing ({{Section 2.3.3.4 of ?RFC2475}}) during peak hours in order not to affect other data services.
+A network administrator may also require enforcing traffic shaping ({{Section 2.3.3.3 of ?RFC2475}}) and policing ({{Section 2.3.3.4 of ?RFC2475}}) during peak hours in order not to affect other data services.